networknt/light-doc/content/en/service/tokenization/roadmap.md

 As tokenization service is read heavy and we have an in-memory cache that contains clear text.
 The read service performance won't be impacted by the database encryption.
 The token creation may be a little bit slower than clear text as the encryption is part of the process.

 The encryption is configurable at the service level first.
-And then at each format scheme, there is a flag to support encryption or not.
+At each format scheme, there is a flag to support encryption or not.
 In this case, not all data is encrypted.
 There must be a prefix for encrypted value in database value to indicate that.

 ### Token Value Mapping